bogosj/go-tesla-go/README.md

         set to test the outside temp, in F -if_plugged_in
-        execute commands only if the car is plugged in (default true) -lat float
+        execute commands only if the car is plugged in (default true) -if_speed_above float
+        set to test the speed of the car -if_speed_below float
+        set to test the speed of the car
+  -lat float
         latitude of the center of the geofence
   -lon float